 draw to enjoy the act of drawing.
 There is nothing more satisfying than

-getting into that zone where the world passes away, time stands still,
+zone where the world passes away, time stands still,

 and the only reality is the drawing or painting that you're working on

 at that moment.
 It's an obsession that hopefully results in something